-A deed is a legal document which is giving you ownership of the property.
-Until the decedent passes away you are the apparent, but when they pass away you become the remainder man.
+A deed is a legal document that is giving you ownership of the property.
+Until the decedent passes away you are apparent, but when they pass away you become the remainderman.
 This means the property is yours.
-In such situations when property is deeded, you can avoid the probate process and legal battles.
+In such situations when the property is deeded, you can avoid the probate process and legal battles.
 And, if it is at all possible, it is in your best interest to do so.

-Not only will this allow you to sell your home quickly, it also ensures the highest value is going to be paid.
+Not only will this allow you to sell your home quickly, but it also ensures the highest value is going to be paid.
 It will be done quickly, you will avoid bickering of family members, and you will avoid running the risk of an individual attempting to contest the deeded property.
 If you choose this route, we are the premier buyers in the San Antonio, TX market to work with.
-Not only will we pay cash for your house, based on fair market value, we take it off your hands.
+Not only will we pay cash for your house in San Antonio, TX, based on fair market value, but we also take it off your hands.
 You do not have to worry about taxes, maintenance, care, or doing work to the home.
 We will take it free and clear, we will pay you the cash value, and you are free to do with the funds as you please.

-A will is basically a document which lays out what is to be done with the decedent’s property when they die.
+A will is basically a document that lays out what is to be done with the decedent’s property when they die.
 So, the will can include the home, as well as other property they are going to leave behind for you when they pass away.
 With a will document, there is also the necessity to go through the probate court.
-Reason being is that the title has to be transferred to your name.
-It also has to be determined there are no issues with the property, with other owners, or with potential issues with the property’s Title.
+The reason being is that the title has to be transferred to your name.
+It also has to be determined there are no issues with the property, with other owners, or with potential issues with the property’s title.
 Once all of this has been cleared, you are free to do with the property as you choose.

 When a document like a deed is written, the court is going to enforce it.
 And, you are going to go through probate, which is not only costly, but it is also likely to take a minimum of three to four months for the process to clear.
 And, often it does take quite a bit longer for the home to clear, as well as for other property to go through the process as it is named in a will.
 Since there is more than one person and more than one item in most wills, the court will take some time to interpret it, the language, and deem you are truly the sole heir for the property in question, prior to handing over the title free and clear.
 So, when this is what is left, and when the decedent has clearly laid out the terms in their will, more often than not you are going to have to go through probate in order to sell your house.